Red-cockaded woodpecker (RCW) Project Review Moore County, North Carolina

 If the project/property falls in a Clear Zone (no color):

-You may fill out and print this self-certification letter.
+You may fill out and print thisself-certification letter.
 Retain the letter and project information for your records and submit a copy of this letter to the Service at Raleigh@fws.gov for this certification to be valid.

 If the project/property falls on the map in the Red Zone:

 A qualified environmental consultant should survey the property for cavity trees and put together a project review package as described in the next steps.
 A package must be submitted to the Service as instructed in Steps 2 and 3.
-Do not proceed with work until you receive a response from USFWS indicating that work can proceed.
+Do not proceed with work until you receive a response from the Service indicating that work can proceed.

 Step 2.
 Project Information